A look at the design, market and legacy of Victorian pottery

 No major potter has been spared when it comes to reproductions.
 Even Holdcroft, whose pieces are generally much more reasonably priced than George Jones or Minton, has had pieces copied:

+The bottom line is that there really is no substitute for education when buying antiques.
+I encourage everyone to read everything they can and keep up with the market of repros.
 I have even seen seasoned dealers fooled by some of these pieces so keep on your toes when buying.
-There's no reason you need to be one of those left holding the phoney.
+There's no reason you need to be one of those left holding the phony.

 No comments: